Jesus movement: Legacy

+The culture of youth began to change far before the Jesus Movement of the '60's/'70s.
+Billy Graham, one of the leading evangelists of this time, started to see changes in youth during the late 1940s.
+Through the 1960s, college campuses all across the country were beginning to add campus ministries.
+Some of the organizations for this were Campus Crusade for Christ, Fellowship of Christian Athletes, and InterVarsity Christian Fellowship.

 Jesus music, which grew out of the movement, was very influential in the creation of various subgenres of contemporary Christian music during the late 20th and early 21st centuries, such as Jesus Culture and Hillsong in both America and the UK.
 This also led to the inclusion of new musical instruments in churches all over the world, such as guitars and drums, in addition to traditional musical instruments such as pianos and organs.
-Music in other parts of the world was also greatly influenced by the Jesus Movement, such as music in Central America and the UK.
+Music in other parts of the world was also greatly influenced by the Jesus Movement, such as music in Central America.
 In Central America, Pentecostal churches under the charismatic movement began to compose spiritual music called coros (fast-paced hymns) which is normally accompanied by dancing as worship.

 The topic was the subject of the 2023 film Jesus Revolution.

 Beliefs and practices

 The Jesus movement was restorationist in theology, seeking to return to the original life of the early Christians.
-As a result, Jesus people often viewed churches, especially those in the United States, as apostate, and took a decidedly countercultural political stance in general.
+As a result, Jesus people viewed churches, especially those in the United States, as apostate, and took a decidedly countercultural political stance in general.
 The theology of the Jesus movement also called for a return to simple living and asceticism in some cases.
 The Jesus people had a strong belief in miracles, signs and wonders, faith, healing, prayer, the Bible, and powerful works of the Holy Spirit.
 For example, a revival at Asbury College in 1970 grabbed the attention of the mainstream news media and became known nationwide.

-The movement tended towards strong evangelism and millennialism.
-Some of the most read books by those within the movement included Ron Sider's Rich Christians in an Age of Hunger and Hal Lindsey's The Late Great Planet Earth.
+The movement tended towards evangelism and millennialism.
+Charismatic manifestations of the gifts of the Holy Spirit were not uncommon.
+Some of the books read by those within the movement included Ron Sider's Rich Christians in an Age of Hunger and Hal Lindsey's The Late Great Planet Earth.
+The Bible was the most read book by far, and provided the foundational truth for the movement.

-Perhaps the most illustrative aspect of the Jesus movement was its communal aspect.
-Many Jesus people lived in communes.
-Although there were some groups, such as the Calvary Chapel movement, which did not live in communes, these remained more on the fringes of the Jesus movement.
-Within the commune, the group became more important than the individual and communal sharing of possessions was the norm.
-One example would be Graham Pulkingham's community described in his book They Left Their Nets.
-Some of the communes became somewhat authoritarian.
+The Jesus movement also had a communal aspect.
+The commune of Graham Pulkingham was described in his book They Left Their Nets.

+The expansion of the Jesus Movement among young people was encouraged and spread through the practice of baptisms; moreover, the West Coast was a popular location for these "mass baptisms".
+Another popular practice within the movement was evangelism, which is the act of spreading the Gospel; furthermore, because of active evangelism, thousands of young students in southern states converted and began living Jesus-focused lives.